 Checking Headlights—All head lamps should work.
 Consider swapping stock head lamps with aftermarket bulbs with higher outputs to increase reaction times.

 Check Brakes—Properly functioning brakes take longer to stop your vehicle in wet weather.
 Worn brakes can fail altogether.
 Have your brakes checked and replaced if necessary to avoid accidents.

 Windshield Wipers—A good set of wipers is the most effective tool you have for improving visibility in the rain.
 Dry and cracked blades can be nearly useless in bad weather.
 Replace defective wipers and consider upgrading to advanced arc-type wipers to eliminate blind spots.

 Defrosters—Temperature differentials during rainfall can near-instantly fog up your windshield, rear view mirrors, and rear window.
 Be sure your defrost system is in working order to prevent accidents.

 Roadway Safety is Our Responsibility

-As a traffic accident attorney in San Francisco, I’ve witnessed first-hand the devastating effects an accident can have on a family.
+As a traffic accident attorney in Los Angeles and San Francisco, I’ve witnessed first-hand the devastating effects an accident can have on a family.
 Even when victims survive a crash their lives are often interrupted in repairable ways.
 Ensuring traffic safety is a responsibility that falls upon us all.
 Regardless of whether we’re behind the wheel, on a bicycle, or walking on the sidewalk we owe it to ourselves to be prepared at all times and act safely while sharing the road.
 You can help prevent traffic accidents in California with a little preparation, some smart thinking, and the right resources.